LouisOuellet/rdp/README.md

 ## Requirements

 All package required can easily be install by running ```./rdp -i```.
 But you will need to have a DNS server or edit your ```/etc/hosts``` file.
+Because the script relies on DNS Queries to identify the host.
 The host address is built like so : ${USERNAME}${DOMAIN}.

 As I initially wrote the script for thinclient use, I wanted to limit the amount of input required for the user while offering secured passwords.

 ## Usage